St. Paul in Howard County, Nebraska — The American Midwest (Upper Plains)

 Categories. • Sports •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on June 25, 2017.
 This page originally submitted on October 12, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 252 times since then and 29 times this year.
+This page has been viewed 288 times since then and 65 times this year.
+Last updated on June 24, 2017, by Jim McGeorge of Butte, Nebraska.
 Photos: 1. submitted on October 12, 2014, by Joan Shurtliff of Seward, Nebraska.
 2. submitted on October 14, 2014. • Bill Pfingsten was the editor who published this page.